mjroberts1993/2017-07-16-gapminder-demo/README.md

 Demo repository for learning git with gapminder data

 Code from a Software Carpentry workshop held at UCSF on July 15 and 16, 2017

+we also can add text from our local machines.